Vyral/hugo-balarezo/_posts/2019-06-24-how-i-sold-my-home-for-43000-more-than-what-a-corporate-cash-buyer-couldve.md

 ---
 layout: post
-title: 'How I Sold a Home for $43,000 More Than What Opendoor Could’ve'
+title: 'How I Sold My Home for $43,000 More Than What a Corporate Cash Buyer Could’ve'
 date: 2019-06-24 00:00:00
 tags:
   - Real Estate